A small make orientation guide.

-The makefile (capital M) is parsed by GNU Make, which is responsible for generating the various GCC compiler commands, required to compile this source code.
+The Makefile (capital M) is parsed by GNU Make, which is responsible for generating the various GCC compiler commands, required to compile this source code.
 For example, I could issue individual compiler commands like this to create my binaries:

 gcc -Wall -g -std=gnu11 -O0 -Iinclude -Iinclude/engine `pkg-config --cflags glib-2.0` -c -o main.o src/main.c

-However, this is tedious, error prone, and slow.
+However, this is tedious, error prone and slow.
 I don’t want to have to keep a list of source files I modified, that require rebuilding.
 Worse, things dependant on changes also need to be rebuilt, forcing me to constantly consider the dependency graph.
 What a chore.
 GNU make to the rescue.

 make